Master of Theological Studies

 Total Required: 49 hours

 (M) Indicates course is available in a mentoring format, as well as other formats.

 **Students not called into a preaching ministry may choose to take Teaching the Bible instead of Proclaiming the Bible.

 ***See details on the Summative Assessment process in this degree plan (below).
 Further guidance on the process may be obtained from the Office of the Summative Assessment Coordinator.

 MTS Summative Assessment

 The Summative Assessment is a comprehensive exam component of the Master of Theological Studies degree.
 To take the exam, the student must enroll into MTSA6100 Summative Assessment and pay fees like a normal class.
 Students must register for the course the semester that they anticipate graduating.
 Students, in communication with the Office of the Registrar, are responsible for knowing where they are in their program and when they must take the exam.

 During registration for the semester that students anticipate graduation, they must contact the Registrar's office to register for MTSA6100 and pay all associated fees (self registration is not available for this course).

-Once students register for MTSA6100, they should contact the Summative Assessment Coordinator and verify their enrollment into the Summative Assessment Blackboard site, which houses the exam and additional helpful information.
+Once students register for MTSA6100, they should contact the Summative Assessment Coordinator and verify their enrollment into the Summative Assessment Canvas site, which houses the exam and additional helpful information.

 All graduation deadlines are firm.

 The Summative Assessment consists of 100 true-false and multiple choice questions gleaned from the courses that make up the degree.
-This timed exam is taken and graded via the Summative Assessment Blackboard site.
+This timed exam is taken and graded via the Summative Assessment Canvas site.

 The exam is opened for students to take during the following periods of time: